1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 2. What is a 1968 nickel made of?

-This composition gives the coin its distinctive silver-like appearance.
 The coin weighs exactly 5 grams, measures 21.2 millimeters in diameter, has a thickness of 1.95 millimeters, and features a plain, smooth edge without any reeding.

-3. What is a 1868 nickel worth?
+3. How much is a 1968 nickel worth today?

 Regular 1968 nickels in circulated condition are worth approximately $0.08 to $0.26, while uncirculated specimens can reach $9.00 or more.
 However, values increase dramatically for special varieties.